-The College recognizes the importance to employees, their families, and to the community of a stable employment situation and therefore shall exercise its right under this article in a reasonable and fair manner and in a manner which endeavours to preserve and maintain employment.
-Notwithstanding the foregoing, the College may find it necessary to reduce the workload of employees and/or the number of employees because of any one or several of the following reasons: low enrolments; a significant change in or elimination of programs, courses, or other bargaining unit work where it is reasonably anticipated to be of a permanent nature; a shortage of funds.
+- The University recognizes the importance to employees, their families, and to the community of a stable employment situation and therefore shall exercise its right under this article in a reasonable and fair manner and in a manner which endeavours to preserve and maintain employment.
+Notwithstanding the foregoing, the University may find it necessary to reduce the workload of employees and/or the number of employees because of any one or several of the following reasons: low enrolments; a significant change in or elimination of programs, courses, or other bargaining unit work where it is reasonably anticipated to be of a permanent nature; a shortage of funds. - 11.8.1.1 The University shall provide the Union with the information it relies on to issue the reductions based on:

-- Where reduction occurs as a consequence of technological change, Article 14 shall first apply. - 11.8.2.1 For the purposes of this Agreement, the term "reduction" means a reduction in the number of employees or a reduction in the workload (i.e., the number of sections or the number of hours) for which a Regular employee has been committed by his/her appointment letter. - The effect of reduction on a regular employee is the revision of the employee's committed workload from that specified in the employee's letter of appointment to the new committed level specified by the College in the Notice of Reduction.
-This new committed level of workload will remain in force, regardless of the workload actually performed in any subsequent year, until it is either further reduced or, following the test set out in 11.8.5.5.1.1, it is increased. - In the event that it becomes necessary for reduction to occur, the reduction will take place in those functional areas identified by the College. - A Notice of Reduction will be issued in writing to the employee either by June 1 and shall take effect on the immediately following August 1 or by October 15 and shall take effect on the immediately following January 1.
+- 11.8.1.1.1 low enrolments; - significant change in or elimination of programs, courses, or other bargaining unit work where it is reasonably anticipated to be of a permanent nature; and - 11.8.1.1.3 shortage of funds. - Where reduction occurs as a consequence of technological change, Article 14 shall first apply. - 11.8.2.1 For the purposes of this Agreement, the term "reduction" means a reduction in the number of employees or a reduction in the workload (i.e., the number of sections or the number of hours) for which a Regular employee has been committed by his/her appointment letter. - The effect of reduction on a regular employee is the revision of the employee's committed workload from that specified in the employee's letter of appointment to the new committed level specified by the University in the Notice of Reduction.
+This new committed level of workload will remain in force, regardless of the workload actually performed in any subsequent year, until it is either further reduced or, following the test set out in 11.8.5.5.1.1, it is increased. - In the event that it becomes necessary for reduction to occur, the reduction will take place in those functional areas identified by the University. - A Notice of Reduction will be issued in writing to the employee either by June 1 and shall take effect on the immediately following August 1 or by October 15 and shall take effect on the immediately following January 1.
 The union shall be notified in writing of the planned reduction two (2) weeks prior to the issuance of the Notice to the employee.
-Within two (2) weeks of the notification to the Union, the College will meet with the Union to explore and, if possible, to develop viable alternatives to the reduction of regular employees. - 11.8.3.3 A Notice of Reduction shall state the reason(s) for the reduction. - 11.8.3.4 A Notice which does not actually result in a reduction of workload in a year in which it is issued shall be deemed null and void.
+Within two (2) weeks of the notification to the Union, the University will meet with the Union to explore and, if possible, to develop viable alternatives to the reduction of regular employees. - 11.8.3.3 A Notice of Reduction shall state the reason(s) for the reduction. - 11.8.3.4 A Notice which does not actually result in a reduction of workload in a year in which it is issued shall be deemed null and void.